hvitoi/linux-docs/Commands/System Management/mkinitcpio.md

 # mkinitcpio

-- mkinitcpio is a Bash script used to create an initial ramdisk environment
+- mkinitcpio is a Bash script used to create an initial ramdisk environment (initramfs stage)
 - The initial ramdisk is in essence a very small environment (early userspace) which loads various kernel modules and sets up necessary things before handing over control to init
 - Config file `/etc/mkinitcpio.conf`